joao-arthur/funis-node/docs/arrays/group-to-entries.md

 ): readonly (readonly [K, readonly V[]])[];
 ```

-Group the items by the return of the callback.
+Group the items by the returned value of the callback.
 Then return the groups in entries.

 ## Example